ruricolist/serapeum/reference.md

 Equivalent to (firstn N (sort SEQ PRED)), but much faster, at least for small values of N.

+With MEMO, use a decorate-sort-undecorate transform to ensure KEY is only ever called once per element.

 The name is from Arc.

 ### `(extrema seq pred &key key start end)`